USEPA/CIP-service/docs/streamlined_installation.md

 1. Install [Docker Engine](https://docs.docker.com/engine/install/).\
    Note the engine itself is [open source](https://docs.docker.com/engine/).
-2. Log into dockerhub using your credentials via
+2. While all CIP-service images are public, dockerhub may argue with your desire for anonymous access.
+If presented with authentication problems, log into dockerhub using your credentials via
 ```
     docker login
 ```